ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 ## Provisioning Eclipse VM on Azure

-1. Click on **Deploy to Azure** to provision a Ubuntu VM pre-installed with Eclipse.
+1. Click on **Deploy to Azure** to provision a Ubuntu VM pre-installed with Eclipse, Docker, Jenkins, and all other software required to run this lab.

     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FVSTS-DevOps-Labs%2Feclipse%2Feclipse%2Farm%2520template%2Fazuredeploy.json" target="_blank">
 <img src="http://azuredeploy.net/deploybutton.png"/>